Hooks

 ...

 Note that the tmp_doc argument is not the final document.
-It will be moved to a final location inside the chosen library after the hook was called.
+It will be moved to a final location inside the chosen library after the hook has been called.